pickyourtrail_logo

 5. Naples

-If you are looking for a place filled with delicious food along with surreal views, you must add Naples to your list of top tourist attractions in Italy.
+If you are looking for a place filled with delicious French food along with surreal views, you must add Naples to your list of top tourist attractions in Italy.
 Naples is loud, chaotic, passionate, and utterly authentic.
 It's the birthplace of pizza and the gateway to Pompeii, Herculaneum, Mount Vesuvius, Capri, and the Amalfi Coast.

 • Best Time to Visit: April–June and September–October